blbadger/blbadger.github.io/logistic-map.md

 ## Logistic Map

-The logistic equation was derived from a differential equation describing population growth, studied by Robert May.
-The equation is as follows:
+The logistic map was derived from a differential equation describing population growth, studied by Robert May.
+The dynamical equation is as follows:

 $$x_{n+1} = rx_n (1 - x_n) \tag{1}$$